-A chemical peel is a cosmetic procedure involving the application of a chemical solution to the skin to remove its top layers.
-The skin surface that grows afterward is smoother, rejuvenated, and has reduced aging signs.
-This treatment is most often performed on the face to improve wrinkles, scars, and discoloration, chemical peels can also be applied to other areas of the body.
+A chemical peel is a cosmetic procedure where chemical solutions are applied to your skin to remove its top layers.
+The new skin surface that emerges is smoother, rejuvenated, and shows fewer signs of aging.
+While commonly performed on the face to improve wrinkles, scars, and discoloration, chemical peels can also be applied to other areas of the body.

 The number of chemical peeling sessions depends on the problem being treated and the depth of the chemical peel.
 Treatment with light or medium peels typically requires multiple sessions, while deep chemical peel is generally performed only once.

 - 1 What Are The Types Of Chemical Peels?